shoaibur/Tutorials/Machine Learning Data Science/Hypthesis_Testing.md

 * Step 5.
 Compare p-value with significance level
   * If p < alpha --> Reject H0 in favour of H1
   * If p >= alpha --> Do not reject H0

+**Parametric vs. non-parametric tests**
+* No assumption of distribution of data is required for non-parametric tests.
+* Non-parametric tests have less statistical power, i.e. are high succeptible to give type-II error.

+**Statistical Power** Ability to correctly reject the null hypothesis, 1-beta